your5e/5e-srd-markdown/dnd/51/markdown/magic_items/rare/folding_boat.md

 When the box becomes a vessel, its weight becomes that of a normal vessel its size, and anything that was stored in the box remains in the boat.

-The third command word causes the *folding boat* to fold back into a box, provided that no creatures are aboard.
+The third command word causes the _Folding Boat_ to fold back into a box, provided that no creatures are aboard.
 Any objects in the vessel that can't fit inside the box remain outside the box as it folds.
 Any objects in the vessel that can fit inside the box do so.